GraceOyiza/Todo_app/README.md

 # Todo_app.

-In this project, we built a simple Todo App using Webpack and ES6 by dynamically creating a majority of the DOM elements.
+In this project, I built a simple Todo App using Webpack and ES6 by dynamically creating a majority of the DOM elements.
 Local storage was used to persist data across the user's session.
+It is a web application that helps you organize your task according to projects.

 - DOM Manipulation with JavaScript
 - LocalStorage